OpenDDS/OpenDDS/docs/internal/docs.rst

 ``Platform Support and Dependencies``
   Additional support or changes to support for OS, C++ standards, compilers, and dependencies.
-  This includes a known hard requirements for a new version of ACE/TAO.

 ``Deprecations``
   User-relevant features that are being planned on being removed, but removing now would break a significant number of user's use cases.